authomatic/authomatic/README.rst

 is an **authorization/authentication**
 client library for Python web applications inspired by Alex Vagin’s `Simpleauth <http://code.google.com/p/gae-simpleauth/>`_.
-In fact, I almost named it *Deathsimpleauth*, but that name would be too long for a succinct library.
+In fact, I almost named it *Deadsimpleauth*, but that name would be too long for a succinct library.